 └── xrpe03.cfg

-Configuring Network Devices using NAPALM
+Deploying Configuration on Network Devices using NAPALM

 In this recipe, we will outline how to push configuration on different Vendor devices using NAPALM Ansible modules.
 This single Module allows us to have a single common method to push any configuration on any vendor equipment supported by NAPALM and this greatly simplifies Ansible playbooks.